Surface Dressing, GripFibre and Microsurfacing

-Surface dressing is an economical and commonly used way to extend the life of a road.
+Surface dressing is a commonly used way to extend the life of a road across many authorities.
 The treatment uses bitumen and chippings to seal the surface of the road against water and air, which causes damage to the road over time.

 It improves skid resistance and road safety because the chippings which are added to the bitumen binder give increased grip.

 Although the programme is published in advance, work can only be carried out in dry weather, so the schedule may need to change at short notice.
-Any changes will appear both on online here and on social media (Twitter @GlosRoads, Facebook @Gloucestershire Roads).
+The sites will be completed in the same order as published.
+Any programme changes will appear both online and on social media: Twitter, Facebook.

 Please be aware that the crew may work on several sites each day, therefore they may not arrive at your location until later in the day.